phalpern/WG21-halpern/task_region_proposal.md

 declarator:

 ```
-void f() placeholder;
+void f() thread_switching;
 ```

-## Semantics - Alternative A
+We have considered several alternative semantics for the _thread-switching-specification_.
+The following is a couple of alternative solutions.
+We seek the Committee's guidance as to the best approach.

-When a function declared with the _thread-switching-specification_ is directly invoked in a function  declared without the _thread-switching-specification_, the compiler injects a synchronization point  that enables the caller to proceed on the original thread:
+One of the simplest alternatives is as follows.
+When a function declared with the _thread-switching-specification_ is directly invoked in a function declared without the _thread-switching-specification_, the compiler injects a synchronization point  that enables the caller to proceed on the original
+thread:

 ```
-void f() placeholder;
+void f() thread_switching;

 int main() {
     auto thread_id_begin = std::this_thread::get_id();